Exiv2/exiv2/README-CONAN.md

 |                      | Static Release      | Static Debug |
 |:---                  |:---------           |:-------------------|
 | **profile setting**  | compiler.runtime=MT | compiler.runtime=MTd |

+If you receive a linker warning concerning LIBCMT, it is because you are attempting to link libraries which have been built with different run-time libraries.
+You should everything with dynamic or static run-time.
+It is OK to build static libraries that use the dynamic run-time library.

 ### Changing profile settings with the conan command